Mental Toughness and Training Consistency

 The Compound Effect of Showing Up

-A single incredible interval session does not make you fast.
+Individual workouts matter less than the pattern of showing up.
+A single interval session does not make you fast.
 A single missed workout does not make you slow.
-What makes the difference is the aggregate — hundreds of sessions stacked on top of each other, each one a small deposit into your fitness, your resilience, and your identity as an athlete.
+The difference comes from the aggregate, hundreds of sessions stacked on top of each other, each one a small deposit into your fitness, your resilience, and your identity as an athlete.

 Consider two athletes with identical talent and identical training plans:

-• Athlete B trains consistently, never missing more than one session per week, even when the quality is only moderate
+• Athlete B trains consistently, never missing more than one session per week, even when the quality is moderate

 Building Your Mental Training Practice